emilylikescake/myfirstandroidapp/README.md

-dad has a bald patch
-rich was here
+dad does not have a bald patch rich was here
 "# myfirstandroidapp"
-"Emily's first android app in Java"
+"Emily's first android app in Java" i am bob's best friend